 What are Transitional Duties

-Transitional duties share similarities across companies.
+Transitional duty can share similarities across companies.
 Take a look at these 9 points.

 - Transitional duty is temporary.

-- Transitional duty assignments are typically similar to the employee’s original job.
+- Transitional duty and alternate assignments are typically similar to the employee’s original job.
 Make sure they are as similar as possible so retraining is not necessary.

 - Under certain circumstances, the injured employee might be transferred to a nearby location (cross-location, cross-divisional placement) for the transitional duty period, usually at no cost to the receiving location.